suyashcjoshi/StyleGAN2-Experiments/README.md

 # StyleGAN2-Experiments
 Google Colab Notebook to play with StyleGAN for generating images and videos.
 Provide your own image and experiment with code in the notebook.

-### How to Run: Download and run locally or click below to run on Google Colab using your Google Account
+### How to Run: Download and run locally (NVIDIA CUDA needed) or click below to run on Google Colab using your Google Account
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1fsgfkYJ1iBZRiWFVQ27oypK0kubmr_rm?usp=sharing]